Get insider access

 Maneuverability

 The SEBO D4 has good maneuverability.
 The floorhead is very easy to maneuver on bare floors thanks to its smoothly rolling wheels, wide range of articulation, and low-profile design, making it easy to clean under tables and chairs.
-However, the grippy wheels on the floorhead can make it hard to push around on shag-pile carpeting, even when the vacuum is set to its lowest suction power level.
+However, the grippy wheels on the floorhead can make pushing the vacuum around on shag-pile carpeting hard, even when it's set to its lowest suction power level.
 The canister body isn't too hard to pull around.
-Unfortunately, its hose is very stiff, making it hard to maneuver in cluttered areas, especially when compared to alternatives like the Miele Complete C3.
+Unfortunately, its hose is very stiff, making it hard to maneuver in cluttered areas, especially compared to alternatives like the Miele Complete C3.
 Swapping out attachments is quick and simple, and the onboard storage compartment places the included tools within easy reach.

 8.0